AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > This modifier is deprecated and will be removed in the future.
 If you need to suppress WebRTC, consider using the `nowebrtc` [scriptlet](#scriptlets).
 The rule applies only to WebRTC connections.

+> **Note**
+>
-> Please note that blocking WebRTC can interfere with the work of some browser applications, such as messengers, chats, cinemas, or games.
+> Blocking WebRTC can interfere with the work of some browser applications, such as messengers, chats, cinemas, or games.

 ###### `webrtc` example